 Some drivers are egocentric and think they are the only ones on the road who matter.
 They may have reckless disregard for other drivers, drive like rules don’t apply to them, or tailgate and honk excessively until someone gets out of their way.
 When people drive as if everyone else is in the way, it can be tense and provoke anxiety in other drivers.

 Road rage can be displayed in many forms.
-It can include everything from aggressive tailgating, incessant honking, yelling or cursing out the window, making angry gestures, and may even include cutting vehicles off on purpose, or blocking you from getting in their lane.
+Road range incidents can include everything from aggressive tailgating, incessant honking, yelling or cursing out the window, making angry gestures, and may even include cutting vehicles off on purpose, or blocking you from getting in their lane.
 The worst of all is when someone purposely hits another vehicle.
-Sometimes, these drivers will threaten harm to someone in another car they feel has challenged them.
+Sometimes, angry drivers will threaten harm to someone in another car they feel has challenged them.

 Now that we’ve covered contributors and signs of road rage, we can revisit how managing our own emotions will best help us in handling aggressive drivers.